 A dystrophinopathy should be suspected in an individual with the following clinical and laboratory test findings that support the diagnosis of DMD, BMD, or DMD-associated DCM - especially when they occur in addition to a positive family history compatible with X-linked inheritance.
-Findings are most commonly noted in those with a male reproductive system, but those with a female reproductive system may also be affected.
+Findings are most commonly noted in males, but females may also be affected.